Liamisannoying-LLC/liamisannoyingme/README.md

 EDIT: yep it's all gone now.
 We are doing it 'from the ground up'.
 Don't worry, we'll get somewhere eventually...

 Got a ~~boring~~ burning question?
 Feel free to ask us at <a href="mailto:liamisannoyingme@gmail.com">liamisannoyingme@gmail.com</a>

+Everything here is a mess, yes, I am aware, and no, there are no thought-out plans to fix anything here.
+Thanks for your misunderstanding.

 Secret: https://www.mycompiler.io/view/EXQs3rHpRL1